 Sciatica Part 1 – What Are You Dealing With

 Fortunately, most cases of Sciatica do NOT require surgery.
-While severe cases of sciatica may require surgery, most other cases will achieve excellent results by combing conservative MSK care with exercise.
+While severe cases of sciatica may require surgery, most other cases will achieve excellent results by combing conservative manual therapy with exercise.